Where was The Night Manager filmed? The house and all the locations

 Medellin Gun Club

-According to producer Matthew Patnick, the Medellín Gun Club was filmed between Medellín (the tennis club) and Catalonia (the interiors).
+According to producer Matthew Patnick, the Medellín Gun Club was filmed between Medellín (the establishing shot) and Catalonia (the tennis club and interiors).

 Image courtesy of Amazon - Map